pvico/grbl32/README.md

 <img src="/doc/img/PROBE4.png">

-We have a frequency of 222kHz, about the maximum we can get with a 3-axis firmware.
+This gives a frequency of 222kHz, about the maximum we can get with a 3-axis firmware.

+**Remember to reset these parameters correct values or do a `$RST=$` before using the Blue Pill in a real CNC machine.**

 ***
 ## Compile for more than 3 axis